-CAPE FEAR?
+CAPE Fear?

 The bad

 So much for the good news.
 Keimling's graph also demonstrates that the CAPE ratio isn't the holy grail of return forecasting.
 It explains roughly half of the variation of future returns.
 Impressive, but at the same time it confirms that valuation is not the sole factor explaining future equity returns.
-Obviously, economics, sentiment and politics also play part.
+Obviously, economics, sentiment and politics also play a part.
 And let's not forget, the sometimes inimitable, behavior of investors.

 But there are other, more technical, factors that limit the forecasting power of the CAPE ratio as well.
 For example, take the stock market of Greece.
-What do earnings realized in the last 10-year really say about the Greek stock market now?
+What do earnings realized in the last ten years really say about the Greek stock market now?
 A large part of the companies that generated these earnings has vanished as a result of the Greek debt crisis.
 This leads to the notion that the forecasting skills of the CAPE ratio is reduced whenever there are structural changes in the composition or structure of the underlying stock market.

 Structural changes in other areas constrain the predictive power of the Shiller PE, too.
 For example, when investors structurally demand a lower risk premium on equities.
 Take Japan for instance, where, for years on end, the Bank of Japan has been aggressively buying Japanese equities.
 The BoJ is directly supporting equity investors with its relentless demand.

 Theoretically, this 'BoJ-put' should push up the valuation of Japanese equity, without lowering returns going forward.
 And what about the historically low bond yields around the globe?
-These could be matched by a structural higher CAPE, as equities are attractively valued against the incredibly expensive bonds.
+These could be matched by a structurally higher CAPE, as equities are attractively valued against the incredibly expensive bonds.

 Jeremy Siegel, author of 'Stocks for the Long Run', offers yet another CAPE shortcoming.
 In determining the CAPE, Shiller uses the reported earnings of the S&P 500 companies.
 However, Siegel states that current accounting rules push down reported earnings much further during recessions than they did before.
 Hence, the current CAPE is artificially too high because of the massive earnings collapse following the Great Recession of 2009.

 To circumvent this issue, Siegel comes up with an alternative earnings definition, which, not surprisingly, lowers the CAPE ratio.
 This last criticism of the CAPE ratio is less convincing, though, as Siegel uses the NIPA earnings, or all profits made throughout the US economy, including non-listed companies.
 This is not necessarily a fair representation of the earnings realized by 'just' the S&P 500 companies.

 The ugly